Discover the flavors of real Turkish cuisine

+During your stay in Istanbul, do not miss out on the richness of Turkish cuisine!
 Turkish cuisine is one of the most varied in the world.
 It is considered as the third richest cuisine after the French and the Chinese gastronomy.

-The main dishes of this region are: pides (Turkish pizza), fish, dry beans (kuru fasulye) and cheese.
+The main dishes of this region are pides (Turkish pizza), fish, dry beans (kuru fasülye), and cheese.

-- Anatolian and South East of Turkey’s Cuisine is known for its kebabs (grilled meat in Turkish), its mezze, spices and desserts including the famous baklava.
+- Anatolian and South East of Turkey’s Cuisine is known for its kebabs (grilled meat in Turkish), its mezze, spices, and desserts including the famous baklava.

 Amidst this regional diversity 3 elements are recurrent in a traditional Turkish meal :

-Istanbul is a condensate of Turkey, the massive internal migrations of the 80s and 90s is the reason why you’ll be able to find here all the regional cuisines!
+Istanbul is a condensate of Turkey, the massive internal migrations of the 80s and 90s are the reason why you’ll be able to find here all the regional cuisines!
 You still have to know the good places to eat, you can find them in our articles about the best restaurants.